Travel and accommodation

 - Travel where a car has been written off in the transport accident and you want us to cover the cost of hiring a vehicle or pay for associated running costs, such as fuel

-- The costs of travel or taxis that are not used to attend treatment of your transport accident injuries or to go to an approved location
+- The costs of travel, taxis or rideshare services that are not used to attend treatment of your transport accident injuries or to go to an approved location

 - The cost of your family member’s meals when they travel, stay in accommodation or visit you

 - The costs of travel or accommodation for your family members after you have been discharged from hospital.